geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 ```
 Configuration parameters are to be placed in the "cfg" object.
 These parameters are:

-- **additionalCRS** - object, that contains additional Coordinate Reference Systems, defined in **projectionDefs**, that are to be available in the CRS Selector, alongside default projections.
+- **additionalCRS** - object, that contains additional Coordinate Reference Systems.
+This configuration parameter lets you specify which projections, defined in **projectionDefs**, should be displayed in the CRS Selector, alongside default projections.
 Every additional CRS is a property of **additionalCRS** object.
 The name of that property is a code of a corresponding projection definition in **projectionDefs**.
 The value of that property is an object
 with the following properties:
     - **label** - a string, that will be displayed in the CRS Selector as a name of the projection
 - **filterAllowedCRS** - which default projections are to be available in the selector.
-Currently available default projections are:
+Default projections are:
     - EPSG:3857
     - EPSG:4326
-- **allowedRoles** - CRS Selector will be accessible only to users who have one of the listed roles.
-If this parameter is empty, CRS Selector will be available for any logged in user.
+- **allowedRoles** - CRS Selector will be accessible only to these roles.
+By default, CRS Selector will be available for any logged in user.